cybera-cookbooks/cybera_consul/README.md

   </tr>
 </table>

+## Recipes

+### default

+Installs and configures the Consul agent as a client.

+### server

+Configures the Consul agent as a server.

+### dns

+Installs and configures bind9 to forward DNS requests to the Consul DNS server.

+### ui

+Downloads the Consul Web UI files, configures the Consul agent's `ui-dir` and installs nginx as a reverse proxy for the web interface.

+### resolv

+Configures the `dns-search` and `dns-nameserver` options for eth0.
+Does NOT install the Consul agent.

 ## Usage

 Include the appropriate recipe(s) in your node's `run_list`.
-The `default` recipe is already included by all other recipes.
+All recipes except for `resolv` already include the `default` recipe.
 For example, to just deploy the Consul agent as a client:

 ```json
 {